 Jesse Dow is a Buddhist Eco-Chaplain, a father, a restorative circle keeper, a local farmer, and a carpenter.
 He worked In the Boulder Valley School District for 12 years as a Family Literacy Site Manager and another 3 years as a preschool community liaison.
-He has been practicing meditation for 31 years in the Soto Zen tradition, first as a student of Kobun Shino Roshi, and then as a student of Michael Newhall Roshi.
+He has been practicing meditation for 31 years in the Soto Zen tradition, first as a student of Kobun Shino Roshi, and then as a student of Sensei Michael Newhall, with whom he was ordained as a lay practitioner.
 Most recently, over the last four years, Jesse has also practiced in the Theravada tradition, primarily with Kittisaro and Thanissara, and Gil Fronsdal.

 Jesse is a 4th generation Coloradan, and loves these mountains and these plains as family.
 It is his sacred lifelong duty to protect and support all of our beloved human and non-human relatives.